sodaliterocks/sodalite/README.md

  - `./src/sysroot/common/usr/lib/sodalite-buildinfo`
  - `/var/tmp/rpm-ostree.*/`
-   - This can get large quickly; watch out!
+   - This can get large quickly; watch out if you're not letting `build.sh` exit.

 ### 4. Using